DAMO-NLP-SG/Video-LLaMA/README.md

 </div>

 ## News
+- [06.10]  **NOTE**: we have NOT updated the HF demo yet because the whole framework (with audio branch) cannot run normally on A10-24G.
+The current running demo is still the previous version of Video-LLaMA.
+We will fix this issue soon.
 - [06.08] 🚀🚀 Release the checkpoints of the audio-supported Video-LLaMA.
 Documentation and example outputs are also updated.
 - [05.22] 🚀🚀 Interactive demo online, try our Video-LLaMA (with **Vicuna-7B** as language decoder) at [Hugging Face](https://huggingface.co/spaces/DAMO-NLP-SG/Video-LLaMA) and [ModelScope](https://pre.modelscope.cn/studios/damo/video-llama/summary)!!
 - [05.22] ⭐️ Release **Video-LLaMA v2** built with Vicuna-7B
 - [05.18] 🚀🚀 Support video-grounded chat in Chinese